 When getting started with participatory live coding when teaching, it is advised to use a well-developed and tested lesson.
 Examples of well-tested such lessons specifically written for teaching using this technique are the collaboratively developed lessons from The Carpentries (https://carpentries.org/workshops-curricula).
 Practicing teaching your lesson material in advance is important, as the participatory live coding technique can be more demanding, especially when you are doing it for the first time.
+Add notes to your printouts of the lesson material, or have them easily available on the second device (tablet or laptop) if you use one.
 It may be tempting to deviate from your material because you would like to show a neat trick or demonstrate some alternative way of doing something, but there is always a fair chance you’ll run into something unexpected that you then have to explain.
 It is thus advised not to improvise until you are familiar enough with the material and want to explain something with a low risk of failure.
-Use printouts of the lesson material during teaching, or alternatively use a second device (tablet or laptop) on which you can view your notes.
 Consider the use of a timer for exercises: they help keep yourself honest when you tell learners they have 5 minutes for an exercise.
 Sometimes a question or a “what if?” comes up that you’d like to address but need some time to sort through.
 Collect these, for example on sticky notes or ask learners to add them to a shared online document that they all can edit.
 This way, you can think about these while learners are doing exercises and answer them afterwards.
 You then don’t disrupt the flow of the lesson while still showing that you take the learner’s questions seriously.

 Tip 8.
 Embrace your mistakes.

-No matter how well prepared you are, you will make mistakes: typos are hard to avoid, you may overlook something from the lesson instructions, etc. Experiencing the instructor making a mistake allows learners to see how to diagnose and correct them, and gives the learners permission to make and share theirs.
-This is a way of dealing with mistakes that is called “positive error framing”, and it has shown to be beneficial for learning [14].
-So, don’t fear making mistakes, and turn them into a teachable moment: novices are going to spend at least some their time making similar mistakes, but how to deal with the is left out of most textbooks.
+No matter how well prepared you are, you will make mistakes: typos are hard to avoid, you may overlook something from the lesson instructions, etc. Experiencing the instructor making mistakes allows learners to see how to diagnose and correct them, as well as giving the learners permission to make and share theirs.
+This is a way of dealing with mistakes that is called “positive error framing” and it has shown to be beneficial for learning [14].
+So, don’t fear making mistakes and turn them into a teachable moment: novices are going to spend at least some of their time making similar mistakes, but how to deal with the is left out of most textbooks.
 For example, read out the error message and explain how it told you what mistake you made.
 You can also involve the learners in the problem-solving by asking them what they think went wrong and how it can be fixed.

 Tip 9.
-Get real-time feedback.
+Get real-time feedback and provide immediate help.